overviewer/Minecraft-Overviewer/README.rst

 -----------
 Before you dive into using this, just be aware that, for large maps, there is a *lot* of data to parse through and process.
 If your world is very large, expect the initial render to take at least an hour, possibly more.
-(Since minecraft maps are practically infinite, the maximum time this could take is also infinite!)
+(Since Minecraft maps are practically infinite, the maximum time this could take is also infinite!)